gleechi/gleechi.github.io/pages/1.0.0/unity/unity_component_vgrecorder.md

 If you want a {% include tooltip.html tooltip="ReplayAvatar" text="replay avatar" %} co-exist with a {% include tooltip.html tooltip="SensorAvatar" text="sensor avatar" %} while playing in a scene, you can instantiate another pair of hands to be controlled by the replay,
 * add another avatar with hands into the scene (such as by duplicating the avatar you already have),
 * add another element to VG_MainScript→Avatars, drag the SkinnedMeshRenderer from scene to _SkeletalMesh_ field and check it as _Replay_ avatar (see below),
-* also assign the SkinnedMeshRenderer to the _Replaying avatar_  slot of the VG_Recorder (meaning that you want to replay the recordings on this avatar).
+* also assign the SkinnedMeshRenderer to the _Replay Avatar_ slot of the VG_Recorder (meaning that you want to replay the recordings on this avatar).

 {% include image.html file="unity/unity_vg_myvirtualgrasp_1_0_0.png" alt="In MyVirtualGrasp: Setup for another avatar to replay recorded data." caption="In MyVirtualGrasp: Setup for another avatar to replay recorded data." %}